 - d.
-Create a new release with a description on github - e.
+Update the CHANGELOG. md following the Keep a Changelog format. - e.
+Create a new release on github, with the description copied from the CHANGELOG.md. - f.
 Check that the new release had been published to PyPi, which should happen automatically via github actions.
 Alternatively, you can also manually publish a release via